 Figure 9.
-Projected inundation for 0 cm, 50 cm (Low), 70 cm (Moderate) and 100 cm (High) of sea level rise over current MHHW for Kanton Island.
+Projected inundation for 0 cm, 50 cm (Low), 70 cm (Medium) and 100 cm (High) of sea level rise over current MHHW for Kanton Island, with an inset of the airport (A).
 Light blue denotes areas below future MHHW, but not necessarily connected to the sea, while dark blue areas are projected to be directly inundated from the sea.
 Note, this assumes no additional protection or adaptation beyond what is currently implemented.